Dr. Judith Hubbard (BS Caltech 2005, PhD Harvard University 2011) — publications

 Group subscriptions: Sign up with a friend and get 20% off.

-Teaching subscriptions: If you use our content in teaching and want your students to be able to read all of our posts, we can offer a discounted subscription for your students.
+Teaching subscriptions: Want your students to be able to read all of our posts?
+We can offer a discounted subscription for your class.
 In special cases, we may offer Zoom sessions with your students.

-Alternative payment method: If you want to opt out of purchasing a subscription through Substack for personal reasons, email us.
+Alternative payment method: If you want to opt out of paying Substack, email us.

 Other ways to help: